 Bolivia encompasses an astonishing variety of topography, spanning from mountain ranges and high altitude plains to cloudforest, temperate woodland and virgin rainforest.

 Three weeks to explore Bolivia from the Andes to the Amazon.
 Stunning landscapes, a vivid array of thriving traditional cultures and rich wildlife experiences.

-Known as the City of the Eternal Spring for its year-round sunny climate and moderate temparatures, Cochabamba is a great place to taste Bolivia's traditional dishes.
-Explore the city's colonial past as well as one of the few palaces in Bolivia which belonged to the late Simón Patiño, 'The Andean Rockefeller'.
+Known as the City of the Eternal Spring for its year-round sunny climate and moderate temperatures, Cochabamba is a great place to taste Bolivia's traditional dishes.
+Explore the city's colonial past, and quixotic delights such as the 'palace' built by Simón Patiño aka 'The King of Tin' and 'The Andean Rockefeller'.

 If you think geology is boring, this national park in the central highlands will change your mind!
 It is a full-day 4WD journey from Cochabamba.
 Attractions include fossils you can’t miss, dinosaur footprints that could have been made yesterday, stunning caves, canyons and landscapes.